 Healthcare-related harm

 The CMPA analyzed 262 medico-legal cases (civil legal, medical regulatory authority [College], hospital), closed between 2015 and 2019 from across Canada, regarding elective surgeries of the hip, knee, ankle, or foot.
-An orthopaedic surgeon was named in nearly all of the cases; a resident, fellow, or general practitioner was named in the remainder (<10 cases).
+An orthopaedic surgeon was named in nearly all of the cases; a resident, fellow, or family physician was named in the remainder (<10 cases).
 Significantly, 76% of the cases (198/262) involved healthcare-related harm to a patient, such as prolonged post-operative pain.

 CMPA medical-legal cases involving